Conway's Game of Life on the BLiTTER

 Now to add the left and right pixels.
 We stored that count adjacent to our 3-bit sum, so we can use the same trick as when summing up the upper and lower rows.

-But isn’t there is a problem here?
+But isn’t there a problem here?
 We now need to add together a 3-bit and a 2-bit number, and that’s 1 bit too many to handle in a single pass.
 I figured out that if I only add up the lowest two bits of the initial sum and don’t overwrite the third bit, everything will work as before:

 If the initial sum is 4 or larger, we actually don’t need the result from this addition, as according to the rules, when the count is larger than 3, the cell should be cleared.
 The only corner case is when the final sum would overflow from a number less than 4.
 In our case, we ignore the third bit and the number will wrap around.
 Since the number of pixels in the same row can be maximum 2, 2+3 will wrap around to 1 and 2+2 to 0 instead of 5 and 4 respectively (any other combinations will not carry, and we’re therefore safe).
 We are again saved by the rules, as the result for 0 and 1 neighbors is the same as for 4 and 5.